zenml-io/zenml/docs/book/guides/high-level-api/README.md

 # High Level API

-The High Level API documentation is in-coming.
-It would roughly look like this:
+The High Level API documentation is being completed.
+It will look roughly like this:

 ```python
 from zenml.pipelines import TrainingPipeline